newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Filing or hearing date

-• Case number search: users can search case records using the case number
+• Case number search: Users may search case records using the case number

-• DWI search: users can search for DWI records using:
+• DWI search: Users can search for DWI records using a full name

 • The name of the person involved in the record, unless said person is a juvenile